carterdossias/StockPricePrediction-FullStack/README.md

 We use Python scripts to:
 - Pull news articles from the Finnhub API.
 - Summarize or extract the relevant text.
-- Fine tune Finbert's model on thousands of labeled data
+- Fine tune Finbert's model with massive labeled datasets.
 - Apply my fine tuned sentiment model to generate a daily sentiment score for each article.
 - Aggregate sentiment scores into a single daily value (summation) and store it in the database.